arnfred/famly-archiver/README.md

 # Famly Archiver

-A tool to help download and archive Famly daycare photos and posts.
+A tool to help download and archive photos and posts from the daycare platform Famly.
 It downloads all photos, posts, observations, and composes an offline HTML archive that links against photos on disk.

 ## How to Use